igorvisi/setup-server/docker-compose/ansible/README.md

 * **templates**
 This folder contains the jinja templates that will be replaced.
 - docker-dk.service.j2 to create a dk service
+- rkhunter.conf.local.j2 configuration of rkhunter.
+- rkhunter.service.j2 creation of a systemd service
+- rkhunter.timer.j2 creation of a repetitive task
 - sudoers.j2 to give the dk user the rights to stop, start or restart the created dk service

+* **hosts**
+This file contains the different hosts that must be configured.

 More documentation, see the Ansible website.